Nevada Crappie Fishing

-Lake Lahontan, Lake Mead, Lake Mohave, Rye Patch Reservoir, Washoe Lake and Weber Reservoir are the primary places to find crappie in NV.
+Lake Lahontan, Lake Mead, Lake Mohave, Rye Patch Reservoir and Weber Reservoir are the primary places to find crappie in NV.
 The Nevada state record black crappie came from Lake Mead and the Nevada state record white crappie was taken from Weber Reservoir.

 Crappie are actually a member of the sunfish family and can be found in many Nevada lakes.
 Crappie are known by many different local names.
 Paper mouth, goggleye, bridge perch, slabs and speckled perch, are just a few.